roman0190/roman0190/README.md

 </p>

 <p align="center">
   Experience the power of text-to-image generation!
 Type any prompt, and see it transform into a custom AI-generated image.
-Built with Next.js, Ant Design, and  API for fast and unique visuals.
+Built with Next.js, Ant Design, and Korci API for fast and unique visuals.
 </p>